Flood Advisory issued for Dutchess by NWS - News Break

 Flood Advisory issued for Dutchess by NWS

-Effective: 2021-07-08 20:17:00 EDT Expires: 2021-07-08 23:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Please report flooding to the National Weather Service by email atALB.stormreport@noaa.gov...
-On Facebook at www.facebook.com/nwsalbany or twitter @nwsalbany.
-Target Area: Dutchess The National Weather Service in Albany has issued a * Flood Advisory for Poor Drainage Areas for Litchfield County in northern Connecticut Dutchess County in east central New York Ulster County in east central New York * Until 1115 PM EDT. * At 812 PM EDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
-Overflowing poor drainage areas will cause minor flooding in the advisory area. * Some locations that will experience flooding include Torrington, Poughkeepsie, New Milford, Kingston, Beacon, New Paltz, Ellenville, Rhinebeck, Pawling, Wallkill, Hyde Park, Milton, Plattekill, Pleasant Valley, Thomaston, New Hartford, Hurley, Woodstock, Wappingers Falls and Amenia.
-Additional rainfall amounts of 1 to 1.5 inches are expected over the area.
+Target Area: Dutchess The National Weather Service in Albany has issued a * Urban and Small Stream Flood Advisory for Southern Dutchess County in east central New York * Until 615 PM EDT. * At 310 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Poughkeepsie, Beacon, Pawling, Wappingers Falls, Fishkill, Hopewell Junction, Myers Corner, Red Oaks Mill, Wingdale, Dover Plains, East Fishkill, Beekman, Sylvan Lake, Arthursburg, Lagrangeville, Hillside Lake, Green Haven, Stormville, Billings and Crouses Store.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0